polyswarm/microengine-webhooks-py/README.md

 To trigger integration tests, send POST requests to `http://localhost:5000/`.
 There are several test routes that trigger webhooks to the microengine for testing.

 * `/test/bounty` Sends either an malicious (EICAR) or benign bounty to scan.
-Integration test will print received assertion.
+Integration test will print received scan response.
 * `/test/ping` Sends a ping event.
 * `/test/analyze` Sends an analyze event, for testing an event type microengines won't respond to.